 The British Sarcoma Group (”We”) are committed to protecting and respecting your privacy.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting our website (www.britishsarcomagroup.org.uk) you are accepting and consenting to the practices described in this policy.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is The British Sarcoma Group, The Grainger Suite, Dobson House, Regent Centre, Newcastle upon Tyne NE3 3PF.
+In line with the General Data Protection Regulation ((EU) 2016/679) and the Data Protection Act 2018, the data controller is The British Sarcoma Group, The Grainger Suite, Dobson House, Regent Centre, Newcastle upon Tyne NE3 3PF.

 INFORMATION WE COLLECT FROM YOU

 We will collect and process the following data about you: